mdn/browser-compat-data/docs/data-guidelines/README.md

 ## `"partial_implementation"` general usage guidelines

-> [!NOTE]
-> This guideline was added in August 2025 and feedback is welcome.
-> If you have questions or concerns about how to apply it, [file an issue](https://github.com/mdn/browser-compat-data/issues/new/choose).

 The partial implementation flag often requires a judgment call.
 If you're not completely certain, ask for a second opinion.